wadewegner/wadewegner.github.com/_posts/2018-01-02-using-salesforce-dx-with-trailhead.md

 I like to create a new project for each trail/project/superbadge.
 This lets me keep all the required source in a place where it's easy to re-use and also allows me to easily push to a version control system (VCS).
 (You're using VCS, right?)

 1. Create a project.
-For this quick start, I'd do: `sfdx force:project:create -n firstapp`.
+For this quick start, I'd do: `sfdx force:project:create -n trailblazerapp`.
 This will create a new directory with all the requisite files for using Salesforce DX.

 2. Depending on the challenge, you may want/need to change the default scratch org configuration file.
 Take a look at [the docs](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_def_file.htm) to see if there's anything you want to do.